 Factoring Vs. Lending

 Getting startup financing can be difficult and confusing.
 We get it!
-OperFi didn’t just sprout up over night and wasn’t baked by a large VC or private equity company.
+OperFi didn’t just sprout up overnight and wasn’t backed by a large VC or private equity company.
 We started out just like you.
 With a dream and a little bit of cash to get us going.
 We understand getting initial seed financing and lenders to take you seriously is a difficult task and that’s why we’re working hard to make sure our clients get taken care and are treated fairly when other banks and lenders see them as a risk.

 - APR vs Factoring Fees